 Newark Downtown Tours

-Each week a distinguished professor, Newark resident, student, architect, landscape architect, or historian will be leading a different tour in and around downtown Newark.
+Each week a distinguished professor, Newark resident, student, architect, landscape architect, or historian leads a different tour in and around downtown Newark.
 Come learn more about the amazing hidden treasures of downtown Newark!

 Explore a couple of Newark’s historic parks and discuss how their role in Newark’s downtown has evolved and what new open spaces will be joining them.
 Scott is a public space professional currently working for the Trust for Public Land in the Newark office.